 When 73 percent of businesses admit they’re not prepared for a cyberattack, how can they continue to believe that their information is secure on-premises?

 Public cloud providers have made it their company mission to give customers the cloud storage and services they need to function as a business.
 Their profitability and reputation depend on ensuring that customers’ data remains secure within the cloud.
 As such, cloud providers may employ hundreds or thousands of developers and IT professionals.
+And here at Eplexity, every engineer is AWS Certified.
+We strive to deliver secure, innovative, and affordable AWS cloud services and solutions, so you don’t have to spend valuable resources securing your environment.

 2. Physical separation